Hidden-loop/first-year-c-programing/README.md

 4/11/2022: added programs like stack, factorial finding program and array filling program; all of which show use of user defined functions.

-25/11/2022: added programs to print different patterns.
+25/11/2022: added programs to print different patterns and to show how to input and output datatypes.